 Most major cruise lines offer sailings to Ketchikan during the Alaskan cruise season, between April and September.
 Popular cruise lines visiting Ketchikan include Royal Caribbean, Norwegian Cruise Line, Carnival, and Celebrity Cruises.

-One of the best things to do in Ketchikan is exploring the nearby Misty Fjords National Monument.
+One of the best things to do in Ketchikan is explore the nearby Misty Fjords National Monument.
 This stunning Alaskan landscape stretches over 3 million acres and is the spot to find moose, sea lions, killer and humpback whales, wolverines, and much more!

 Another fantastic Ketchikan activity is seeking out the Ketchikan totem poles.
 This beautiful Alaskan cruise port is home to the largest collection of totem poles in the world, each representing a unique story of the local native tribes.